-The Virgin Islands is a relatively affluent country with an average GDP/capita of \$32,420 and attracts large numbers of tourists, annually.
-In 2016 there were around 1,248,000 visitors to the Virgin Islands, 56% of whom arrived on cruise ships.
-Tourism and the international financial services sector are the mainstays of the local economy.
+Going forward, the Commission expects that tourism and the international financial services sector will remain the mainstays of the local economy.
 The communications needs of the country are therefore greater than suggested by the population estimates.
 International traffic, including roaming, is an important source of revenues to the communications operators.

 Efficient operation of maritime and aeronautical services is also important for the local economy.
-At any time there could be a significant number of private boats, cruise ships, chartered boats and ferries sailing in the Virgin Island's waters.
+At any time, there could be a significant number of private boats, cruise ships, chartered boats and ferries sailing in the Virgin Island's waters.
 The use of unlicensed European radio (DECT) equipment by some cruise ships has also resulted in interference with certain spectrum used by mobile network operators in the Virgin Islands.
 Additionally, given its proximity to the US Virgin Islands (less than 20 miles away) and Puerto Rico (60 miles away), the Virgin Islands experiences a spill over of wireless services to/from these Territories.

 Although the small size of the Virgin Islands' population is not a direct indication of communications services usage, it does translate to limited resources for spectrum management.
-The proposed framework has taken this into account by seeking solutions to issues that minimise administrative overheads whilst still promoting effective spectrum management by the Commission.
+This SMF has taken this into account by seeking solutions to issues that minimise administrative overheads whilst still promoting effective spectrum management by the Commission.